Low-Metallicity Star Formation Survey in Sh2-284 (LZ-STAR). I. Ordered massive star formation in the outer Galaxy: Introduction

 Star formation is a fundamental process for the cosmos with many open questions.
 To gain a comprehensive understanding, it is crucial to study star-forming clouds in a wide range of environments.
 Among various environmental factors, metallicity ($Z$) stands out as a particularly interesting variable.
 Since cosmic metallicity increases in time with the evolution of universe, the formation of stars at low metallicities, especially the determination of their characteristic mass scales, is important for understanding properties of high redshift galaxies and the early history of the Milky Way.
 Metallicity may affect star formation via influencing heating and cooling processes and the ionization fraction in molecular gas, which may then regulate collapse, fragmentation, and stellar feedback.
 For example, theoretical and observational studies indicate that metallicity may affect global star formation properties, including the stellar initial mass function (IMF) \citep[e.g.,][]{Marks12,Tanaka18,Li23}.
 The lifetimes of protoplanetary disks may also be impacted by the metallicity of the environment \citep{2024ApJ...977..214D}.

 Due to limitations in sensitivity and spatial resolution, observational studies capable of spatially resolving low metallicity star-forming cores and the resulting young stellar populations have primarily focused on relatively nearby targets, such as the Large and Small Magellanic Clouds (LMC and SMC) and the extreme outer Galaxy (defined as regions with galactocentric distances greater than 18~kpc; \citealt{Yasui06}).
 These regions, with sub-solar metallicities of approximately $\sim 0.2-0.5Z_\odot$, offer low-metallicity environments that may resemble those of high-redshift galaxies or the early Milky Way.
 With advancements in recent observational facilities, significant progress has been made.
 The unprecedented capabilities of JWST, for example, have enabled the detection of dusty, sub-solar mass young stellar objects (YSOs) in the NGC~346 region of the SMC \citep{Jones23}. \citet{Yasui24} reported detection of brown dwarfs and a mass function with a relatively low peak mass in the outer Galaxy region, Digel~Cloud~2.
-For embedded YSOs still in their early stages of evolution, ALMA observations have begun to address the physical processes involved during massive star formation, including characterization of filaments \citep{Tokuda23,Tokuda25}, chemically rich hot cores \citep{Shimonishi16, Shimonishi20, Shimonishi21, Shimonishi23}, molecular outflows \citep{Fukui15, Tokuda22}, and jets with associated rotating toroids \citep{McLeod18, McLeod24}.
+For embedded YSOs still in their early stages of evolution, {observations with interferometers such as ALMA have significantly advanced our understanding of the physical processes involved during massive star formation}, including characterization of filaments \citep{Tokuda23,Tokuda25}, chemically rich hot cores \citep{Shimonishi16, Shimonishi20, Shimonishi21, Shimonishi23}, molecular outflows \citep{Fukui15, Tokuda22}, and jets with associated rotating toroids \citep{McLeod18, McLeod24}.
 These studies provide valuable insights into star formation in low-metallicity environments.
 However, a systematic investigation that combines the characterization of star-forming gas and the newly-formed stellar content at low metallicity remains lacking.